 Sudeep Injures His Back While Filming Fight Sequence For Kotigobba 3; Advised Bed Rest

 Kannada actor Sudeep, who was held up with a series of films is on a forced break now.
 According to TOI reports, the actor sustained back injuries while filming a fight sequence for his upcoming film, Kotigobba 3.
 The doctor has advised him to remain in bed rest until he recovers.
-Besides Kotigobba 3, which is currently being filmed in Ramoji Film City, Hyderabad, Sudeep has also been travelling to and forth Mumbai for his Bollywood film Dabangg 3.
+Besides shooting for Kotigobba 3 in Ramoji Film City, Hyderabad, Sudeep has also been travelling to and fro Mumbai for his Bollywood film Dabangg 3.

 A source informed the publication, "While shooting for this sequence, Sudeep hurt his back.
 But he continued shooting and completed the entire schedule.
 This has aggravated the strain on his back."